Farama-Foundation/Minigrid/README.md

-# Minimalistic Grid World Environment (MiniGrid)
+# Minimalistic Gridworld Environment (MiniGrid)

-There are other grid world Gym environments out there, but this one is designed to be particularly simple, lightweight and fast.
+There are other gridworld Gym environments out there, but this one is designed to be particularly simple, lightweight and fast.
 The code has very few dependencies, making it less likely to break or fail to install.
 It loads no external sprites/textures, and it can run at up to 5800 FPS on a quad-core